-This will help minimize the spread on the infestation other areas, meaning that the bugs will be closed in into the spot until they are grown enough to be able to be affected by the D.E.
+This will help minimize the spread of the infestation in other areas, meaning that the bugs will be closed into the spot until they are grown enough to be affected by the D.E.

 Again, the answer is no. D.E is only effective on adult bedbugs.
-Bedbugs nymphs (baby bed bugs), once hatched, often go through several stages of molting before attaining sexual maturity, which could take up to five weeks.
+Bedbugs nymphs (baby bed bugs), once hatched, often go through several molting stages before attaining sexual maturity, which could take up to five weeks.

 To go through the cycle, these nymphs will require periodic blood meals, which explains the bites keeping you awake at night, or perhaps the bites that come from beneath your shirt when you are going about your business.

 But, back to the nymphs.
-When a nymph gets a treat of its bloody meal, it then sheds its old cuticle and develops a new one.
+When a nymph gets a treat for its bloody meal, it then sheds its old cuticle and develops a new one.

-Taking blood meals periodically is also a way of them replenishing water loss, thus, if a nymph bites you soon after rolling over the D.E trap you set for it.
+Taking blood meals periodically is also a way of replenishing water loss; thus, if a nymph bites you soon after rolling over the D.E trap, you set for it.

 It will effectively be killing two birds with one bite – replenishing its water content, as well as building a new cuticle that will replace the old one, ensuring that the bugger remains alive to continue the family cycle of pest terror.

-An experiment that was done by University of Kentucky researchers and pest professionals put D.E to the test under real-world conditions.
+An experiment was done by the University of Kentucky researchers and pest professionals put D.E to the test under real-world conditions.

-Short story, the reduction recorded showed that on average, there was only a 1 per cent reduction in the bed bug population, with biggest percentage experienced in the house in which the researchers had put the highest amount of the powder.
+Short story, the reduction recorded showed that there was only a 1 percent reduction in the bed bug population on average, with the biggest percentage experienced in the house in which the researchers had put the highest amount of the powder.

-The nymphs seemed responsible to continue this cycle too as they often remained unharmed due to their ability to shed off their cuticle during the molting stages of their growth, ensuring that the D.E never got to work on them.
+The nymphs seemed responsible for continuing this cycle, too, as they often remained unharmed due to their ability to shed off their cuticle during the molting stages of their growth, ensuring that the D.E never got to work on them.

-Previous experiments placed the number of bedbugs killed at between four days to ten days, with the length of the period dependent on the strain of the bed bugs.
+Previous experiments placed the number of bedbugs killed between four days to ten days, with the length of the period dependent on the bed bugs strain.

-Lets not even begin on the event that if say you live in an apartment complex, D.E will unlikely help you if your neighbors aren’t in on the item.
+Let’s not even begin on the event that if you live in an apartment complex, D.E will unlikely help you if your neighbors aren’t in on the item.